-Construction methods involved in engineering permanent or temporary components that did not occur previously at that site-as distinct from 'reconstruction'.
+Construction installing permanent or temporary environmental elements that did not occur previously at that site-as distinct from 'reconstruction'.
+Examples would include the creation of a water body where there was none before.

 Cultural ecosystem an ecosystem shaped to at least some extent by human utilization, to provide food, fibre, medicines and/or culturally important artefacts.